bram-abe/serverless-fb-messanger-app/README.md

 ## What you can do with this app

-- Say hi to initiate the chat bot app
+- Say hi to initiate the chat bot app and talk to Bot
 - Get any messages on REST API
   - /messages
   - /messages/:msg_id